 In both of the projection methods LSI and MLSI, we use the dual form in this experiment simply because this gives much improved efficiency.
 In case of linear kernels, this will give the same results as that in primal form.
-The second setting (II) aims to test the generalization performance of the projection methods on new categorization tasks and compare it with using original features.
-For this we consider the classification problems for the rest 30% categories.
-To make a fair comparison, we perform 5-fold cross-validation on previous unseen data (with the same size as training data), using the feature mappings derived from setting (I).

-The classification performance is compared using $F_1$ Macro, Micro and AUC (Area Under Curve) score. $F_1$ -measure defines a trade-off between precision and recall, and is known to be a good metric for classification evaluation.
-In case of multiple outputs, $F_1$ Macro is just the arithmetic average of $F_1$ measures of all output dimensions, and $F_1$ Micro can be seen as a weighted average that emphasize more on the accuracy of categories with more positive examples.
+The classification performance is compared using F_1 Macro, Micro and AUC (Area Under Curve) score.
+F_1 -measure defines a trade-off between precision and recall, and is known to be a good metric for classification evaluation.
+In case of multiple outputs, F_1 Macro is just the arithmetic average of F_1 measures of all output dimensions, and F_1 Micro can be seen as a weighted average.
 Alternatively, AUC score is the area under the ROC (receiver operating characteristics) curve, which plots sensitivity versus 1-specificity.
 It is known to measure the objective quality of ranking for specific classification problems.
 A higher AUC indicates a better ranking.
 It is also averaged over all the output dimensions.
 We also tried classification accuracy, but didn't get informative comparison because most of the classification problems are very unbalanced (more than 90% of data are negative examples).

-For these algorithms we choose all the parameters as follows.
+We choose all the parameters for these algorithms as follows.
 We use LIBSVM with linear kernel and fix C = 100, which gives ORIGINAL FEATURES the best performance and is then fixed for the other two methods.
-For MLSI we set the parameter $\beta$ to 0.5 after we scale $\mathbf{K}x$ and $\mathbf{K}y$ to ensure they have equal traces for balance. $\gamma$ is simply fixed as 0 to give the best performance.
+For MLSI we set the parameter β to 0.5 after we scale \mathbf{K}x and \mathbf{K}y to ensure they have equal traces for balance. γ is simply fixed as 0 to give the best performance.
 For both settings we repeat the experiments 50 times with randomization, and the performance versus dimensionality of projection is shown with means and standard deviations in Figure 1 and Figure 2 for Reuters and RCV1, respectively.

-The first observation from these figures is that MLSI outperforms LSI in all the cases in setting (I).
+The first observation from these figures is that MLSI outperforms LSI in all the cases for setting (I).
 This indicates that the mapping functions in MLSI are generalizable to new test data, by incorporating the output information for the training data.

-Another encouraging observation is that MLSI in most cases can even lead to better classification performance than ORIGINAL FEATURES, which uses almost 50 times more features.
+Another encouraging observation is that MLSI in most cases can even lead to better classification performance than ORIGINAL FEATURES, which uses at least 50 times more features.
 MLSI in this case can not only greatly accelerate the classification tasks, but also improve the performance.
-This is especially true for $F_1$ Macro and AUC score, where a large gap can be observed for all the figures.
-For $F_1$ Micro the effect of MLSI is mixed, and an interesting decrease can be observed in Figure 1(e) and Figure 2(e).
-Consider the difference between $F_1$ Macro and $F_1$ Micro measures, we conclude that that MLSI mainly improves the classification accuracy for categories with fewer positive training examples.
-For those categories with many positive examples, learning methods are easily to achieve good results and thus the space for further improvement is not big.
+This is especially true for F_1 Macro and AUC score, where a large gap can be observed for all the figures.
+For F_1 Micro the effect of MLSI is mixed, and an interesting decrease can be observed in Figure 1(e) and Figure 2(e).
+Consider the difference between F_1 Macro and F_1 Micro measures, these results indicate that MLSI is particularly useful for classification problems with small positive training examples, since by randomly choosing training data we are more likely to choose small positive examples for them.
+For large classes that have lots of training data, SVMs with full features can already do a very good job.

-MLSI has two tunable parameters $\beta$ and $\gamma$ that controls the kernel combination weights and the strength of regularization, respectively.
+MLSI has two tunable parameters β and γ that controls the kernel combination weights and the strength of regularization, respectively.
 For previous figures it is assumed fixed, and in this last experiments we study the classification performance when they varied.
 Since we can see similar results for both data sets on all the evaluation measures, we only show in Figure 3 the illustrations for Reuters with AUC score.
-Figures for $\beta$ are shown with dimensionality K fixed as 50 since it is insensitive to the results.
+Figures for β are shown with dimensionality K fixed as 50 since it is insensitive to the results.